Rafal-Maszlej/ctf-writeups/PLAID_(2017)/zipper-misc50/README.md

 At this point I decided to educationally split this file into the first parts.

-A lot of useful information I found under these links:
+A lot of useful informations I found under these links:

 * http://mdfs.net/Docs/Comp/Archiving/Zip/ExtraField
 * https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT